tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   * _Sentiment analysis:_ `No`
   * _COPPA:_ Select `No`

   Explain to students that late in 2019, Amazon Web Services added the "sentiment analysis" feature to Amazon Lex.
 This feature allows scoring the sentiment of users' utterances using another service called [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/latest/dg/what-is.html) that implies additional charges.
-We are not going to use this feature in Today's class, but slack out [the sentiment analysis documentation](https://docs.aws.amazon.com/lex/latest/dg/sentiment-analysis.html) to students for further research.
+We are not going to use this feature in today's class, but slack out [the sentiment analysis documentation](https://docs.aws.amazon.com/lex/latest/dg/sentiment-analysis.html) to students for further research.

   Once you configure the bot, click the `Create` button to continue: